 FabFilter has included all the features you could wish for in a digital plugin compressor.
 The Pro-C 2 includes a sidechain EQ section with customizable high-pass and low-pass filters, plus an additional freely adjustable filter.
-There’s a Mix setting that scales the gain change from 0% to 200%, smooth lookahead up to 20 ms, Audition Triggering that solos audio affected by the compressor, up to 4x oversampling, a custom knee, and loudness level meters.
+There’s an Audition button that solos audio triggering the compressor, a Mix setting that scales the gain change from 0% to 200%, smooth lookahead up to 20 ms, up to 4x oversampling, a custom knee, and loudness level meters.

 When I’m looking for a reliable compressor that will undoubtedly perform well, I reach for FabFilter’s Pro-C 2.
 It’s the Frank’s RedHot of compressors and sounds good on just about anything.
 If you can only afford one compressor, get the FabFilter Pro-C 2.

 Multiband compressors allow you to compress specific frequency ranges independent of one another.
 They’re similar to dynamic EQs, but there is a difference between dynamic EQs and multiband compressors.
 At a mastering level, multiband compressors are extremely useful.
 They allow you to target specific groups of sounds and compress them as necessary.